thesoul214/typescript-cheatsheet/README.md

   function useRef<T>(initialValue: T): MutableRefObject<T>;
 ```

-Very, very straightforward, but what's important here is to take a look at the `MutableRefObject` interface:
+Very, very straightforward, but what"s important here is to take a look at the `MutableRefObject` interface:

 ```tsx
   interface MutableRefObject<T> {